D7460N/D7460N.dev/ADD.md

 (WIP)

-What if a web GUI could natively (no third party plug-ins or dependencies) know what is happening inside it, when it happens, and what to do about it?
+What if a web GUI could natively (no third-party plug-ins or dependencies) know what is happening inside it, when it happens, and what to do about it?
 All without JavaScript?

 It would : :
-* revolutionize web design/developement as we know it.
-Web GUIs would largely run themselves, making decisions about how they behave depending on the data (data/business logic) occuring inside them
+* revolutionize web design/development as we know it.
+Web GUIs would largely run themselves, making decisions about how they behave depending on the data (data/business logic) occurring inside them
 * split web design/development in half along the "separation of concerns" divide so sharply and completely that buttons would do nothing but fetch data
 * work with JavaScript disabled (pure CSS), the "Holy Grail" of [Accessibility](#accessibility)
 * result in automated templates for designers, far less code logic for developers, smaller digital footprint, and a much richer experience for end-users.

-<b>Web browsers have the ability to persistantly and actively watch for and react to (live without penalty) changes in the DOM.
+<b>Web browsers have the ability to persistently and actively watch for and react to (live without penalty) changes in the DOM.
 All without the use of heavy slow JS frameworks or any front-end or back-end scripting.</b>

 <i>This is a natural function of</i> <b>CSS</b>.